 Otherwise install the

-auto-cpufreq: This package as the name implies will throttle your CPU down when it reaches a set temperature threshold.
-This is vital for doing any intensive task on your laptop if you're running linux.
+auto-cpufreq: This package as the name implies will control your CPU frequency depending on current load and thermal headroom.
+This is vital for your laptop if you're running linux.
 It ensures you get the best performance without overheating your laptop.
 Once installed simply enable and start the service with

 sudo systemctl enable auto-cpufreq.service sudo systemctl start auto-cpufreq.service

 auto-cpufreq --stats to ensure its running properly.